·8 min read

 Subclass 190: Skilled Nominated Visa

-The 190 is similar to the 189 but requires nomination from an Australian state or territory.
-In exchange, you get +5 points and access to a wider occupation list.
+The 190 mirrors the 189 but requires nomination from an Australian state or territory.
+In return, you get +5 points and access to a wider occupation list.

 Key Features